The Rise of Chiyaan Vikram: Two Decades and Counting

 After Sethu came Dhil, in 2001.
 These two movies are like two ends of a filmy rainbow, with Dhil being bang on the ‘mass’ side of the bow.
 And from then on, Vikram has delivered hits every year.
 And then director Shankar found him and Anniyan (2005) happened, which clubbed blockbuster hero and brilliant actor to greater effect than Sethu.
 Here’s a scene from Anniyan where he plays both characters of his multiple personality simultaneously.

-There comes a time in an actor’s life, when he outgrows the current crop of directors and story lines.
+There comes a time in an actor’s life when he outgrows the current crop of directors and story lines.
 It happened to Sivaji Ganesan, who faded into ignominy even as he was hailed as a living legend.
 It happened to Kamal Haasan, who is now doing movies with the only director who can fully use him – Kamal Haasan.
 And after the loud mashup of half-baked ideas and visuals, that is I, I fear it is happening to Vikram too.
-Let’s hope Dhruva Natchathiram is what everyone wants it to be – ‘Ethavathu Different-a’ movie.